X-It: Reception

 X-It garnered average reception from critics.
 Writing for PC Joker and Amiga Joker, Joachim Nettelbeck reviewed both the MS-DOS and Amiga versions.
 Nettelbeck labelled it as a good variant of Sokoban, commending its audio and controls.
 He found the visuals stylish but unimpressive.
 The One Amigas Andy Nuttall found its difficulty more balanced compared to Clockwiser.
 Nuttall also highlighted the game's variety, playability, and quality of the music.
 Amiga Games Roland Gerhardt gave positive remarks to the game's audiovisual presentation, gameplay, short loading times, use of passwords, and gags.
-Play Times Stephan Girlich felt that its length and above-average graphics gave the gameplay a modern touch.
+Play Time's Stephan Girlich felt that its length and above-average graphics gave the gameplay a modern touch.

-Amiga Dreams Grégory Halliday deemed X-It as a high-quality puzzle game for experience players and noted the difficulty level of certain puzzles, but nevertheless felt its visuals were simplistic.
+Amiga Dreams Grégory Halliday deemed X-It a high-quality puzzle game for experience players and noted the difficulty level of certain puzzles, but nevertheless felt its visuals were simplistic.
 Datormagazins Erika Hagberg considered its visuals okay, and found the game occasionally fun to play but mediocre.
-Amiga Actions Paul Roundell and Andy Sharp regarded the game to be a fun and enjoyable puzzle game, but Roundell expressed that its graphics does not "sell" the Amiga's capabilities.
-Amiga Formats Stephen Bradley called it a simple but well-executed game, citing its solid gameplay and the ability to move into different areas.
-Amiga Powers Mark Winstanley found the game more "feature-packederer" compared to Sokoban and noted its difficulty, but he disapproved the visuals, music, strict time limit, lack of additional replay value, and similarity with other puzzle titles.
+Amiga Actions Paul Roundell and Andy Sharp regarded it as a fun and enjoyable puzzle game, but Roundell expressed that its graphics do not "sell" the Amiga's capabilities.
+Amiga Formats Stephen Bradley called it a simple but well-executed game, citing its "solid" gameplay and the ability to move into different areas.
+Amiga Powers Mark Winstanley found the game more feature-packed compared to Sokoban and noted its difficulty, but he disapproved the visuals, music, strict time limit, lack of additional replay value, and similarity with other puzzle titles.

-Australian Commodore & Amiga Review felt X-It added "a lot" to the "boxes and holes" game concept.
-They commended the game's visuals and animations, but saw the bonus stages unexciting and the sound unmemorable.
-Amiga Computings Tina Hackett expressed mixed opinions towards the graphics and audio but ultimately considered it an entertaining title regardless, citing its addctive playability and satisfying progression level.
+Australian Commodore & Amiga Review felt X-It contributed greatly to the "boxes and holes" game concept.
+They commended the game's visuals and animations, but found the bonus stages unexciting and the sound unmemorable.
+Amiga Computings Tina Hackett expressed mixed opinions towards the graphics and audio but ultimately considered it an entertaining title regardless, citing its addictive playability and satisfying progression level.
 CU Amigas Michael Traquir felt the game's overall difficulty offered no "real learning curve".
 Amiga Magazines Lawrence van Rijn deemed the game easy to play, stating that it could compete with puzzle games like Boulder Dash (1984) and Bombuzal.
 Ferios of Polish publication Top Secret gave it a favorable outlook.